WEBI: A Boon for Users

 1. Put restrictions on Universes by setting row limits with the SAP BusinessObjects Universe Designer or Information Design Tool.

 2. Adjust the “Array Fetch Size” for each Universe, which defines the number of records to be extracted from databases at each fetch.
-Find SAP suggestions here and test to see what works.

 3. Require prompts—at least one prompt per report—to force users to filter data.